jopopapi/walmart-sales-forecast/README.md

 * `analysis.py`: Python code used to generate the Decision Tree Regression and ARIMA model
 * `Ablation_Study.pdf`: Ablation Study on Decision Tree and ARIMA in Walmart Sales Prediction

-Before running the python file, the following python libraries must be downloaded:
+Before running the python file `analysis.py`, the following python libraries must be downloaded:

 - pandas
 - numpy